*Not* what you expected? Try these:

-Before listing the reasons to have an Access Control System, let Holder’s Total Security first explain what one is and how it works.
+Before listing the benefits of Access Control Systems, let us first explain what that is and how it works.

 8 Benefits of Access Control Systems